eclipse-vertx/vert.x/core_manual_python.md

     }
     EventBus.send('test.address', myObj)

-None messages can also be sent:
+`None` messages can also be sent:

     EventBus.send('test.address', None)

-It's a good convention to have your verticles communicating using JSON.
+It's a good convention to have your verticles communicating using JSON - this is because JSON is easy to generate and parse for all the languages that Vert.x supports.

-### Replying to messages

-Sometimes after you send a message you want to receive a reply from the recipient.
-This is known as the *request-response pattern*.

-To do this you send a message, and specify a block as a reply handler.
-When the receiver receives the message there is a method `reply` on the `Message` instance that is passed into the handler.

-When this function is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
-An example will make this clear:

-The receiver:

-	def handler(message):
-		print "I received a message %s"% message.body

-		# Do some stuff...
-      	# Now reply to it
-		message.reply('This is a reply')

-    EventBus.registerHandler('test.address', handler)

-The sender:

-	def reply_handler(message):
-		 print "I received a reply %s"%message.body
-    EventBus.send('test.address', 'This is a message', reply_handler)

-It is legal also to send an empty reply or None reply.

-The replies themselves can also be replied to so you can create a dialog between two different verticles consisting of multiple rounds.

 ## Distributed event bus